nathancarter/group-explorer/help-src/rf-um-cd-options.md

 You can customize the appearance of any Cayley diagram by dragging the nodes in it around in three dimensions to any position you like.
 To drag the nodes around, hold the shift key while you click on the node and drag.
+[On a touch device just start a one-finger drag on the node.]
 It will move in the plane parallel to the screen.
 To reset the diagram to its original configuration, simply reload the page in your browser.